maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Like the paper "Learning to Reinforcement Learn"
 - The explanation of at least the RNN was a little clearer, so what is sent in as input at each time step is the prev action, current state, reward and termination flag from the prev action
-- The output is an action or distribution of actions, aka you can think of each step of the rnn as the policy
+- The output is an action or distribution of actions, i.e. you can think of each step of the rnn as the policy
 - The hidden state params represent the RL alg
 - you have to use an RNN and not like a MLP that resets every step because just like how a normal RL procedure is through time we need this one to be too so that's why we use an RNN so it can improve upon itself every step